Bren light machine gun: Organization and issue

+The Bren was operated by a two-man crew, sometimes commanded by a Lance Corporal as an infantry section's "gun group", the remainder of the section forming the "rifle group".
+The gunner or "Number 1" carried and fired the Bren, and a loader or "Number 2" carried extra magazines, a spare barrel and a tool kit.
+Number 2 helped reload the gun and replace the barrel when it overheated, and spotted targets for Number 1.
 For a light machine gun of the interwar and early World War II era, the Bren was about average in weight.
 On long marches in non-operational areas it was often partially disassembled and its parts were carried by two soldiers.
 The top-mounted magazine vibrated and moved during fire, making the weapon more visible in combat, and many Bren gunners used paint or improvised canvas covers to disguise the prominent magazine.